Glossary

 a

 An adjustment made to policies, programs and/or practices to enable individuals to benefit from and participate in the provision of services equally and perform to the best of their ability.
 Accommodations are provided so that individuals are not disadvantaged on the basis of the prohibited grounds of discrimination identified in the Ontario Human Rights Code or other similar codes.
-Accommodation with dignity is pursuing the principle that our society should be structured and designed for inclusiveness.
+The goal of accommodation is to provide equitable access while respecting individual dignity.

 b